L3ad Solutions

 Everything blocked.
 I thought structure meant productivity.

 What I didn't account for was context switching.
-By the time I settled into deep work, my brain had already burned through the energy it needed to solve actual problems.
+By the time I settled into deep work, my brain had already burned the energy it needed to solve actual problems.

-Then I flipped it. " No meetings, no email, no predetermined task.
+No meetings, no email, no predetermined task.
+Just me and whatever needed solving.

-A client's conversion issue that had been nagging me for weeks suddenly clicked.
-A feature design I'd been stuck on got sketched out in 20 minutes.
+That's when real momentum happened.
+A client's conversion issue that had nagged me for weeks suddenly clicked.

-com) confirms what I experienced: uninterrupted focus beats scheduled productivity every time.
+A feature design I'd been stuck on got sketched in 20 minutes.
+Entrepreneur research on deep work confirms what I felt: uninterrupted focus beats scheduled productivity every time.

+But that empty space is where you build your solo business foundation.
 The calendar is a tool for protecting time, not for proving you're busy.

 Takeaway

-Worth trying: Block two 90-minute slots next week with no task assigned.
-Title them "Protected Time."
+Block two 90-minute slots next week with no task assigned and title them Protected Time.
 Don't check email, don't plan, don't prep.
-Just work on whatever feels most stuck.
-See what surfaces.
+Work on whatever feels most stuck.
+See what surfaces when your brain isn't bracing for the next context switch.

 time management for solo business owners